-On-time graduation rates by ethnicity are shown in Figure 5.
-The increase in on-time graduation rate was the greatest for Latino students.
-This difference means that Latino high school students who exceed the district's fine arts requirement by taking more than 1 year of music are 71% more likely to graduate on time than their Latino peers with no music experience.
+Figure 13 below indicates that the music-related graduation gap was the greatest for Latino students.
+This difference means that Latino high school students who exceed the district's fine arts requirement by taking more than 1 year of music are 71 percent more likely to graduate on time than their Latino peers with no music experience.